mrkaleArduinoLib/gbj_appthingsboard/README.md

 #### Parameters

 - **server**: Pointer to an address of ThingsBoard server.
-It should be either IP address of webk address.
+It should be either IP address of web address.
   - *Valid values*: Constant pointer to string
   - *Default value*: none